Skip to main content

 Illustrations

 You can make your site eye-catching with custom-made or purchased illustrations as well.
 Their main advantage is that you can easily adjust the colors to the brand color palette.
 The size of an svg animation is smaller than the size of a png or jpg image. svg animations are therefore perfect for web or mobile use and can be recoloured from code source files.
+If you prefer unique illustrations, you might think about hiring a proficient designer or professional illustrator with the experience required for the job.

 Illustrations on Nordea for Developers.